-Looking at the picture above reminds me of when I was young and stupid.
-I bought 8 Fitz and Floyd Salad plates and mugs (full retail price, too!).
+Looking at the picture above of this fabulous lobster chowder reminds me of when I was young and stupid and I bought 8 Fitz and Floyd Salad plates and mugs (full retail price, too!).
 Why in the world would I buy 8 mugs when I don’t drink coffee or tea?
-Oh, well, they work fine for soups, too — and 30 years later I still have them.
+Oh, well, they work fine for soups, too — and 30+ years later I still have them.
 These days, however, I shy away from anything with gold rims.
 Watching metal arc in a microwave can be amusing, I’m sure, but I’ll get my jollies some other way.

 - 1/2 lb lobster meat, cooked and shredded